Magnum-Math/Magnum/README.md

 Initial release date: 15 August 2020

 Fork Credits: The [gpt3-sandbox project](https://github.com/shreyashankar/gpt3-sandbox) was taken as the starting point for this project.
-We would like to thank the authons of GPT-3-Sandbox for all their help. :)
+We would like to thank the authors of GPT-3-Sandbox for all their help. :)
 ## Description

 The goal of this project is to create an Open Source toolkit that makes Math animations effortless.
 Either from a plain English query or from formatted LaTeX!
 NO PYTHON CODING NEEDED.